hitesh7424/linux-solutions/README.md

 # linux-solutions
+\
-Here i have put the command in grub-rescue.txt, how to fix grub rescue
+how to fix grub rescue > in grub-rescue.txt file